Gianatmaja/Gian-Atmaja/README.md

-# Portfolio
+# About

 Hi there!
+I am Gian, and welcome to my portfolio website.

+If you'd like to contact me, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/gianatmaja/) or by email at gianatmaja25@gmail.com

-Welcome to my portfolio.
-Kindly view my projects below.
+Kindly view my projects below, and I hope you enjoy!

 ## Project: Customer Segmentation on Home Loans
 [Read project online](https://nbviewer.jupyter.org/github/Gianatmaja/Customer-Segmentation-on-Home-Loans/blob/main/Customer%20Segmentation%20on%20Home%20Loans.ipynb)